termux/x11-packages/CONTRIBUTING.md

 - Packages that are *closed-source*.
 - Packages that work only on specific architectures (e.g. x86 only).
 - Packages that can't work without OpenGL.
-- Packages that require Java.
-- Packages that require additional python modules.
+- Packages that require Java (we don't have OpenJDK).
-- Packages that require additional perl modules.
+- Packages that require additional perl/python/ruby modules.
 - Complex desktop environments like KDE or GNOME.

 \- all package requests that require a thing one of listed above will be closed immediately.